top of page

 Yet, when I was younger, I was acquainted with a relatively intriguing movie entitled Twister.
 I only saw bits and pieces of this movie, not because I was too young to watch a PG-13 movie, but more likely because I didn’t care for it, nor did I understand a good chunk of what went on in the film.
 Weirder still, now that I’m grown up, Twister is not all about chasing down tornadoes and stopping them like I thought I remembered.

 Here’s what the story is really about.
 Centered around a young meteorologist named Dr. Jo Harding, she was investigating the suspicious conditions of the weather in Wakita, Oklahoma, as the clouds began to formulate and turn into tornadoes as they were to strike down their town and fields.
 She and her friends, including Dusty, were all storm chasers, which means that unlike those who would’ve ducked for cover or sought out shelter, they would’ve deliberately driven close enough to the source of the storm and study them for research without being sucked in the vortex themselves, or, as Dusty described it, the ‘suck zone.’
 However, she’s not the only one trying to get to the bottom of the storms.
 Joining her was her soon-to-be ex-husband Bill Harding, who joined her so she could help fill out what they both had left to sign of their divorce papers.
-While Bill attempted to get her to sign, Jo introduced him to a new project she and her friends created: a scientific experiment that she nicknamed DOROTHY, after Dorothy Gale in The Wizard of Oz.
+While Bill attempted to get her to sign, Jo updated him on a project she and Bill created together, and which her friends helped her further with: a scientific experiment nicknamed DOROTHY, after Dorothy Gale in The Wizard of Oz.
 It was a giant silver container, and inside it was around a hundred little micro-orbs with detector sensors in each of them.
 The idea was for them to fling the device into the tornado’s funnel and unleash all the micro-orbs inside it to investigate its speed, strength, motion, and gradual formation as it raged about.
 They’re doing that not just for tornado formulation research but also to buy everyone in town more time to evacuate before the tornadoes hit.
-As Jo put it to Bill’s fiancée, Melissa, with these sensors, the warning time could’ve been boosted from five minutes, per the usual tornado warning preparations, to up to fifteen.
+As Jo put it to Bill’s fiancée, Melissa, with these sensors, the warning time could’ve been boosted from three minutes, per the usual tornado warning preparations, to up to fifteen.
 So, while the storm was out and about and sucking up a good chunk of the town in which Jo, Bill, and their friends lived, they all did the best they could to study the tornadoes and their force while looking out for their loved ones and making sure that they evacuated for safety.
 Would they have succeeded in getting their experiment up the funnel and studying the tornadoes for precautionary purposes?

 I was not aware of what went on surrounding this movie when it came out in 1996, but I did eventually catch on to how it was among a line of films that introduced a new wave of the disaster genre that came about in the late 90s.
 Take, for example, Independence Day with the alien invasion or Deep Impact and Armageddon with the incoming meteorites.
 Heck, even Titanic, the 11-time Oscar winner of 1997, was, by technicality, a disaster movie because of the destruction and sinking of the ship.
 But much like Titanic, along with Mrs. Doubtfire and Jurassic Park, Twister is one of those films rated PG-13 that I was the most familiar with as a young kid, despite having seen only a select few scenes from it.
 Even though I did not see it all the way through, I thought the idea of watching people hunt down tornadoes and try to stop them was pretty cool, especially since we’re talking about extreme forces of nature raging against human society.
 At least in my child’s mind, I thought it was cool to see.
 But now that I’m older, I’ve come to understand that because tornadoes are a force of nature, nothing can stop them any more than anyone can stop Godzilla.